Colorado RN Licensing Guide

 Overview

 The Colorado Board of Nursing (BON) is part of the Colorado Department of Regulatory Agencies (DORA), Division of Professions and Occupations (DPO).
 It’s responsible for enforcing the rules and statutes implemented by the Colorado Nurse Practice Act.
-The Board oversees more than 110,000 licensees, including more than 82,600 registered nurses.
+The Board oversees more than 110,000 licensees, including over 90,600 registered nurses in July 2024.
 Its oversight includes Colorado nursing license education, the entire nurse licensing process, and Colorado RN license renewal.

 About